 Learning & Teaching Activities

-Learning & Teaching ModesInternship placement supported by meetings with course co-ordinator.
+Learning & Teaching ModesInternship placement supported by meeting with course coordinator

-The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Industry placement ranging from several weeks to a complete semester, for a maximum of fifty hours per semester, to be discussed with course supervisor.
+The information below is provided as a guide to assist students in engaging appropriately with the course requirements.Industry placement ranging from several weeks to a complete semester, for a maximum of fifty hours and mminimum of thirty hours, per semester.
+To be discussed with course coordinator.

-This course will use the Harvard referencing system: download from Harvard Referencing Guide.
+Referencing written work - this course will use the Harvard referencing system; downloadffrom Harvard Referencing Guide.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: